-Nearly ten years later in Romania I discovered that the garden could actually be pleasurable, an escape of sorts.
-A chance to step outside of the norm, de-stress, and work on something that could not talk back to me or comment in any way.
+Nearly ten years later in thing that could not talk back to me or comment in any way.
 Also a place to legitimately work while spending the day in a swimsuit improving my tan… it suited me well.

 With the current garden manager called away to another region for about a month, I was asked to spend part of my week overseeing things.
 In the past three weeks, as my skin rapidly changes from winter white to a crisp brown, I’ve planted, harvested, and cultivated.
 I’ve stood on my toes reaching into towering vines to pick bora, a green bean like vegetable that often spans the length of my arm (and come face to face with an iguana while doing so).
 I’ve spent hours on my knees weeding green pumpkins; I’ve hand tilled beds for new seedlings, and mixed charcoal, sawdust, and fertilizer to supplement our sandy soil.
 I’ve learned that anything but an all out torrential downpour is considered a “light rain” and hence can be worked through.
 I’ve learned the preferable way to work is barefoot with the sand squishing between my toes as I go from one task to the next.
 (I am also starting to despair that my feet will ever be clean again despite repeated washings.)